 Sturtevant has seven northward and seven southward Amtrak Hiawatha Service trains, Monday-Saturday, operating between Milwaukee and Chicago; six in each direction on Sunday and legal holidays.
 Contact Amtrak via this link or by phone at 1-800/USA-RAIL (800/872-7245).

-For local Racine B.U.S. service past the village of Sturtevant Amtrak station, 9900 E. Exploration Court, and automated parking fee information, see the Sturtevant transit page, click here.
-Belle Urban System routes converge at a transfer center adjoining Racine's train station, at 1421 State Street.
-Contact the B.U.S. online or by phone at 262-637-9000.
+For village of Sturtevant Amtrak station, 9900 E. Exploration Court, and its automated parking fee information, see the Sturtevant transit page, click here.

 Kenosha station for Metra trains originates nine weekday trains, 5:50 AM to 11:35 PM.
 Nine trains arrive Monday-Friday between 2:15 AM and 11:15 PM.
 Saturday, Sunday and holidays schedule fewer trains.
 Contact Metra at this link or by phone at 1-312/322-6777.
 Before boarding Metra to Chicago at Kenosha, learn about Ventra all Chicago transit fare card, click here.